snarrenberg/westerparse/docs/speciesrules.rst

 **Rules for Constructing the Half-Note Line**

 #.
-The half-note line may begin either on or off the beat, that is, it may begin with a half rest.
+The half-note line may begin either on or off the beat, that is, it may begin
+   with a half rest.
 #.
-The last note in the line is a whole note initiated with the last note of the whole-note line.
+The last note in the line is a whole note initiated with the last note of
+   the whole-note line.
 #.
 The half-note line must not include any immediate repetitions.
 #.
 Modification of the global rule for final step in a primary upper line.
+If the
-If the half-note line is a primary upper line with basic step motion, at least one note in the penul- timate bar of the line must be consonant and must lie a step away from the final tonic.
+   half-note line is a primary upper line with basic step motion, at least one note in the penultimate bar of the line must be consonant and must lie a step away from the final tonic.
 If the step-related note is the first note in the penultimate bar, the second note must not displace it by step.

 **Rules for Combining Lines**

 *Control of Dissonance*

 #.
 On the beat: all intervals must be consonant, as in first species.
 #.
-Off the beat: the interval may be dissonant if the half note is approached and left by step, that is if it is a dissonant passing tone or a dissonant neighbor.
+Off the beat: the interval may be dissonant if the half note is approached and left
+   by step, that is if it is a dissonant passing tone or a dissonant neighbor.

 *Forbidden Forms of Motion*

 #.
-On the beat to off the beat: since all motion is oblique, the only restriction is against the bass crossing the upper voice.
+On the beat to off the beat: since all motion is oblique, the only restriction is
+   against the bass crossing the upper voice.
 #.
-Off the beat to on the beat: as in first species, except that cross relations are permitted if the half notes form steps.
+Off the beat to on the beat: as in first species, except that cross relations are
+   permitted if the half notes form steps.
 #.
 On the beat to on the beat

    * No parallel unisons or octaves.
-   * No parallel motion to a perfect fifth except where the half note forming the second fifth is approached and left by a step motion in the op- posite direction from the parallel fifths.
+   * No parallel motion to a perfect fifth except where the half note forming the second fifth is approached and left by a step motion in the opposite direction from the parallel fifths.

 #.
 Off the beat to off the beat

    * No parallel unisons.
    * Parallel octaves related by seconds may occur, but only if the two off-the-beat half notes are approached from opposite directions.
    * Parallel octaves related by any other interval may occur if either

       #. the two off-the-beat half notes are ap- proached from opposite directions, or
       #. the first off-the-beat half note is left by step.

 #.
-No noncontiguous cross relations between an on-the-beat half note and the whole note in the next measure unless the half note moves by step.
+No noncontiguous cross relations between an on-the-beat half note and the whole note
+   in the next measure unless the half note moves by step.

 *Bass Leaps of a Fourth*